python/cpython/Doc/library/random.rst

 .. function:: choices(population, weights=None, *, cum_weights=None, k=1)

-   Return a *k* sized list of elements chosen from the *population* with replacement.
+   Return a *k* sized list of elements chosen from the *population* sequence with replacement.

-   If the *population* is empty, raises :exc:`IndexError`.
+   Used for random sampling **with** replacement.

+   Returns a new list containing elements from the population while leaving the original population unchanged.

    If a *weights* sequence is specified, selections are made according to the relative weights.
 Alternatively, if a *cum_weights* sequence is given, the